 We are very proud to see the achievements, awards, and milestones of students and alumni since the founding of the Alonzo King LINES Ballet BFA at Dominican University of California.

 In the summer of 2020, the Class of 2020 participated in a 24-hour livestream event benefiting Doctors Without Borders called the NITE 24 Hour Global Art Carousel.
 They created a work expressing their experiences with the Black Lives Matter movement.
-Click the button below to visit our blog, watch the film and read interviews with alumni Alesandra Harper and Marie Finley.
+Watch the film and read interviews with alumni Alesandra Harper and Marie Finley on our blog.

 Princess Grace Foundation scholarship recipients have included Lani Dickinson (’16), Katie Scherman (’10), and Jeffrey Van Sciver (’13).
 Jeffrey Van Sciver was also awarded the Princess Grace Foundation’s Chris Hellman Award.
 Dizzy Feet Foundation scholarship recipients include: Tatiana Barber (’16), Charbel Rohayem (’16), William Couture (’15), Madeline Matuska (’15), Mary Kate O’Sullivan (’14), Rachel Furst (’13), and Jeffrey Van Sciver (’13).

 In 2020, Dominican University of California was named the nation’s most transformative four-year university by the American Council on Education (ACE).
-Click here to learn more.
+Learn more.

 In 2015, LINES BFA at Dominican was listed in The Ten Best Colleges for Dance Performance in the US.